Prashant-Tiwari-Sign3/Final-Year-Project/README.md

 ## Overview

-This project uses a combination of image segmentation using YOLOv8 and object character recognition with convolutional recurrent neural network to detect the names and number of books in a bookshelf from its image.
+This project uses a combination of image segmentation using YOLOv8 and object character recognition with convolutional recurrent neural network to detect the names and number of books in a bookshelf from its image.ok

 ## Table of Contents